Matzah: Egg matzah

-In Ashkenazi tradition, the requirement for eating Matzah at the Seder cannot be fulfilled "with [egg] matza."
-Egg matzah at the seder is not a problem in Sephardic tradition, if it is customary in the community.
+The requirement for eating Matzah at the Seder cannot be fulfilled with "[egg] matza."

-"Egg (sometimes enriched) matzah" are matzaht usually made with fruit juice, often grape juice or apple juice, instead of water, but not necessarily with eggs themselves.
-There is a custom among some Ashkenazi Jews not to eat them during Passover, except for the elderly, infirm, or children, who cannot digest plain matzah; these matzaht are considered to be kosher for Passover if prepared otherwise properly.
+"Egg (sometimes enriched) matzah" are matzot usually made with fruit juice, often grape juice or apple juice, instead of water, but not necessarily with eggs themselves.
+There is a custom among some Ashkenazi Jews not to eat them during Passover, except for the elderly, infirm, or children, who cannot digest plain matzah; these matzot are considered to be kosher for Passover if prepared otherwise properly.
 The issue of whether egg matzah is allowed for Passover comes down to whether there is a difference between the various liquids that can be used.
 Water facilitates a fermentation of grain flour specifically into what is defined as chametz, but the question is whether fruit juice, eggs, honey, oil or milk are also deemed to do so within the strict definitions of Jewish laws regarding chametz.

 The Talmud, Pesachim 35a, states that liquid food extracts do not cause flour to leaven the way that water does.
 According to this view, flour mixed with other liquids would not need to be treated with the same care as flour mixed with water.
-The Tosafot (commentaries) explain that such liquids only produce a leavening reaction within flour if they themselves have had water added to them and otherwise the dough they produce is completely permissible for consumption during Passover, whether or not made according to the laws applying to matzaht.
+The Tosafot (commentaries) explain that such liquids only produce a leavening reaction within flour if they themselves have had water added to them and otherwise the dough they produce is completely permissible for consumption during Passover, whether or not made according to the laws applying to matzot.

 As a result, Joseph ben Ephraim Karo, author of the Shulchan Aruch or "Code of Jewish Law" (Orach Chayim 462:4) granted blanket permission for the use of any matzah made from non-water-based dough, including egg matzah, on Passover.
 Many egg matzah boxes no longer include the message, "Ashkenazi custom is that egg matzah is only allowed for children, elderly and the infirm during Passover."
-Even amongst those who consider that enriched matzaht may not be eaten during Passover, it is permissible to retain it in the home.
+Even amongst those who consider that enriched matzot may not be eaten during Passover, it is permissible to retain it in the home.